facephi/sdk-mobile-documentation/docs/ios/Behavior_Component.md

 ## 2. Component integration

-Before integrating this component it is recommended to read the documentation related to [1.5.X][EN] iOS Mobile SDK (**TO DO: LINK**) and follow the instructions given in that document.

 This section will explain step by step how to integrate the current component into an existing project.

 ### 2.1.
 Dependencies required for integration